-(2) Basis of Consolidation
+(2) Basis of Financial Statements Preparation

-The consolidated financial statements have been prepared under the historical cost convention, except for certain financial assets and financial liabilities which are carried at fair value and defined benefit liabilities recognized based on the net amount of pension fund assets less present value of defined benefit obligation.
-The preparation of consolidated financial statements requires the use of certain critical accounting estimates and also requires management to exercise its judgment in the process of applying the accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.
+The parent company only financial statements have been prepared under the historical cost convention, except for certain financial assets and financial liabilities which are carried at fair value and defined benefit liabilities recognised based on the net amount of pension fund assets less present value of defined benefit obligation.
+The preparation of the parent company only financial statements requires the use of certain critical accounting estimates and also requires management to exercise its judgment in the process of applying the accounting policies.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the parent company only financial statements are disclosed in Note 5.

-(3) Principles of Consolidation
+(3) Foreign Currency Translation